xyproto/tinyxxd/README.md

 `xxd` is a utility that comes with ViM.
 It can be used to view binary or text files as hex codes.
 It is often installed on UNIX-like systems.
 It can dump files to hex, and also do the same thing in reverse: recreate files from hex codes.

 `tinyxxd` is a standalone fork of `xxd`, a slight modernization of the C code, a slight performance increase and a drop-in replacement for `xxd`.
 It contains the same logic and supports the exact same flags.
-It is also only licensed under MIT/GPL2, and not under the VIM license.
+It is also only licensed under MIT and/or GPL2 (dual license), and not under the ViM license.

 `tinyxxd` can be useful in connection with building and packaging software, since it's a smaller dependency than `ViM`, only requires a C11 compiler and is slightly faster.

-`tinyxxd` only has the goal of supporting Linux, but it should also build and run on other UNIX-like platforms.
+`tinyxxd` only has the goal of supporting Linux, but it should also build and run on other UNIX-like platforms, and also on Windows.

 ## Performance